jusch2109/AAMAS_Markov_Games/README.md

 A working example is function test_trained().

 ## Challenger Evaluation
 To run the evaluation against the respective challengers, start the script run_simulation_challengers.
 The functions to run MR, MM, QR and QQ against their challenger are already set.
-For running the evaluation against the JAL challenger, run the file run_simulation_challengerjal
+For running the evaluation against the JAL challenger, run the file run_simulation_jal.